wghglory/redux-todo/docs/20_refactoring_reducers.md

 import byId, * as fromById from './byid'
 ```

-Now if we take a look at the reducers managing the IDs, we will notice that their code is almost exactly the same except for the filter value which they compare `action.filter` to.
+Now if we take a look at the `allIds, completedIds, uncompletedIds` reducers, their code is almost exactly the same except for the filter value which they compare `action.filter` to.

 ## Creating `createList`

 Let's create a new function called `createList` that takes `filter` as an argument.

 `createList` will return another function – a reducer that handles the ids for the specified filter, so its state shape is an array.
-To save time, we can copy & paste the implementation from `allIds`, and then just change the `'all` literal to `createList`'s `filter` argument, so that we can create it for any filter.

 ```javascript
 const createList = (filter) => {